 How do I know if my Motorola phone is genuine?

-Motorola mobile phone users can also verify the authenticity of their mobile phone by registering a Motorola ID.
+Motorola mobile phone users can also verify the authenticity of their mobile phones by registering a Motorola ID.
 After registration, users can activate their devices by adding them to their accounts.
-If your phone is a genuine Motorola phone, it will be added to your device list.
+If your phone is a genuine Motorola, it will be added to your device list.

-If you have an old phone, an alarm system, or an ankle monitor, the technology may not work as well next year.
-By 2022, all 3G devices will end cellular service.
+The technology may not work well next year if you have an old phone, an alarm system, or an ankle monitor.
+By 2023, all 3G devices will end cellular service.